Why Most People Never Escape Mediocrity (Even When They Try)

 - Favor predictable outcomes

-From an evolutionary perspective, unfamiliar situations often meant danger.
-For most of human history, uncertainty could carry real consequences, so the brain adapted accordingly.
+From an evolutionary standpoint, unfamiliar situations often meant danger.
+For most of human history, uncertainty could have serious consequences, so the brain adapted to deal with that reality.

 Over time, it developed a simple internal rule: